October 2163, Exilon 5

 She screamed again.
 ‘Get it off me!’

 He waited a few seconds but could watch no longer.
 The muscles in his arms strained as he lifted the wolf up by the scruff and snapped its neck.
-Only then did its teeth unclamp from Serena’s shoulder and she fell back to the ground.
+Stephen unclamped its mouth from Serena’s shoulder and she fell back to the ground.
 The glistening teeth marks on her shoulder instantly began to heal.

 He dropped the limp animal’s body as Serena scrambled to her feet.
-‘I can’t believe that just happened,’ she said, smiling now.
-She wiped the dirt from her dark hunting clothes.
+‘I can’t believe that just happened.’
+She was smiling as she wiped the dirt from her dark hunting clothes.

 ‘Come on.
-We have to go!’ he said, throwing the dead wolf over his shoulder.
+We have to go!’
+Stephen threw the dead wolf over his shoulder.

-Serena looked around her anxiously.
+Serena looked around her.
 ‘How far away are they?’

 ‘Not far.
 They’re getting into their vehicles.’